 Child Safety Week provides platform for road safety teams

-In the lead up to Child Safety Week 2017, the Child Accident Prevention Trust (CAPT) is encouraging road safety teams to use the event as an opportunity to engage with children and parents about the importance of road safety.
+The Child Accident Prevention Trust (CAPT) is encouraging road safety teams to use Child Safety Week as an opportunity to engage with children and parents about the importance of road safety.

-Taking place between 5-11 June, the 2017 campaign is running with the tagline ‘Safe Children – Sharing is Caring’, with CAPT saying ‘we all have a part to play when it comes to keeping children safe’.
+The 2017 campaign gets underway today (5-11 June) using the tagline ‘Safe Children – Sharing is Caring’, with CAPT saying ‘we all have a part to play when it comes to keeping children safe’.

 CAPT is hoping that this year’s Child Safety Week, which is co-sponsored by the THINK! campaign and supported by Road Safety GB, can build on the 2016 edition when activities reached more than 450,000 parents, carers, children and young people nationwide.